-When you have been recommended for wisdom teeth removal, your dentist can refer you to an oral surgeon, such as Dr. Nedbalski or Dr. Lerner.
+When you have been recommended for wisdom teeth removal, your dentist can refer you to an oral surgeon, such as Dr. Nedbalski.
 Your oral surgeon will thoroughly examine your condition and review X-rays and another diagnostic scan to formulate the ideal treatment plan for you.
 Your options for anesthesia will also be discussed with you.
 Your oral surgeon will also take the time to answer any questions you may have about your treatment.

 Wisdom teeth are commonly recommended for removal by dental health professionals for a couple of reasons:

-Dr. Nedbalski and Dr. Lerner are skilled oral surgeons who treat patients of all ages at Boulder Oral Surgery.
-With practices located in Boulder and Longmont, CO, our oral surgeons can diagnose and treat your condition with personalized treatment plans and the highest standard of care.
+Dr. Nedbalski treats patients of all ages at Boulder Oral Surgery.
+With practices located in Boulder and Longmont, CO, he can diagnose and treat your condition with personalized treatment plans and the highest standard of care.